bdecon/econ_data/bd_CPS/README.md

 * SCHENR - binary variable equal to 1 if enrolled in high school, college, or university and otherwise 0.
 * PTECON - binary variable equal to 1 if usually part-time for economic reasons and otherwise 0.
 * PRNMCHLD - number of own children under age 18.
+* BASICWGT - weight equal to PWSSWGT before 1998 and PWCMPWGT after.

 ##### Long term road map